SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 #### Sign-up for Solace Cloud

 ✅ If you already have a Solace Cloud account just login, otherwise please sign-up for a free Solace Cloud Account using [this link](https://bit.ly/try-solace-free).
 Note that no credit card is required.
-You will receive an email to activate the account and will then be prompted to start the free trail.
+You will receive an email to activate the account and will then be prompted to start the free trial.

 ![sc_trial](img/sc_trial.png)